🙏, we appreciate hearing from you!

 Are you thinking that instead of spending a whole lot of cash on a 4-year degree you can be done with trade school in one or two years and start making money, well before your friends finish their degree?

 College can be very expensive.
-Trade schools, on the other hand, are more affordable and they allow you the training needed to become a qualified entry level professional in a number of fields.
+Trade schools like InterCoast College, on the other hand, are more affordable and they allow you the training needed to become a qualified entry-level professional in a number of fields.

-If that is the path you choose, you need to know the trade school requirements.
+You choose a good path but you need to know the trade school requirements.

 Trade School Requirements